GLOBAL MARKETS-Jump in oil sends global equities higher; bonds dip

 The U.S. Congress will pass a nearly $500 billion coronavirus aid bill on Thursday, House Speaker Nancy Pelosi said, that includes an additional $321 billion for a previously set-up small business lending program that quickly saw its funds exhausted.
 "Though this bill will address some of the shortfalls, this will not likely be the end for stimulus," according to a note from BofA Global Research, adding that the firm expects Congress to pass another large package worth up to $1.5 trillion.

 Gains in the oil market helped draw investors into riskier assets, pulling government bond yields higher.
-Benchmark 10-year notes last fell 16/32 in price to yield 0.619%, from 0.571% late on Tuesday.
-European Union leaders will meet on Thursday to discuss measures to increase aid to help the region cope with the coronavirus outbreak..
+Benchmark 10-year notes last fell 17/32 in price to yield 0.6222%, from 0.571% late on Tuesday.
+European Union leaders will meet on Thursday to discuss measures to increase aid to help the region cope with the coronavirus outbreak.

 Traders were also buoyed after Italy breezed through a major debt sale on Tuesday and speculation continued that the European Central Bank would provide more support measures.
-U.S. crude jumped 23.16% to $14.25 per barrel and Brent was at $20.36, up 5.33% on the day.
+U.S. crude recently rose 20.05% to $13.89 per barrel and Brent was at $20.70, up 7.09% on the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)